 Entanglement occurs when the firm involves itself with the preparation of the third-party post

-An example of entanglement would include a firm sharing a paid review of its products or services on TikTok.
+An example of entanglement is a firm sharing a paid review of its products or services on TikTok.

 Firms may not link to any third-party site that the firm knows or has reason to know contains false or misleading content.
 A firm should not include a link on its website if there are any red flags that indicate the linked site contains false or misleading content

-What if a financial firm or representative recommends a securities-related product or service on social media?
-You guessed it - FINRA has rules for this type of communication as well.
+If a firm or representative recommends a securities-related product or service on social media, FINRA’s suitability-related expectations still apply.
 Firms must follow two general guidelines.

-First, firms must create an adequate supervisory system that monitors these types of communications (similar to all other forms of social media communication).
-Second, recommendations through social media are generally prohibited unless meeting one of the two following criteria:
+First, the firm must have an adequate supervisory system to monitor these communications (as with other social media activity).
+Second, recommendations through social media are generally prohibited unless they meet one of the following criteria:

 *An example of a previously approved template would include a pre-approved Facebook post recommending a wealth management service to high net worth individuals.
 Representatives could simply repost this content in the future without needing to gain pre-approval again.